stevenxchung/OMSCS-Notes/CS 7637 - KBAI/Test 2/Lesson 10 - Incremental Concept Learning.md

 ## Specialization To Require Features

 To require features, we can utilize the _require-link_ heuristic whereby problems are required to have specific links to be considered a match.

+## Specialization to Exclude Features

+To exclude features, we can utilize the _fobid-link_ heuristic whereby problems should not possess links which are not permitted.